Making Tax Digital for VAT

 HMRC will contact you when they make a decision.
 Until then, continue filing VAT Returns the way you usually do.

-The NFRN political engagement team attended a webinar on Making Tax Digital for VAT run by HMRC.
+On 19 February 2019, the NFRN political engagement team attended a webinar on Making Tax Digital for VAT run by HMRC.
 From 1 April 2019, businesses liable to VAT will be required to keep digital VAT business records and send returns using Making Tax Digital (MTD)-compatible software.

 During the webinar, the HMRC Customer Readiness Team urged businesses to contact their accountant or familiarise themselves with the guidelines produced by HMRC as soon as possible.
 There will be no automatic enrolment to MTD, so businesses need to sign-up.
 The ‘soft landing period’ will not cover all penalties, so businesses need to comply with MTD from the first year – from April 2019.